Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/lagandpacketloss.md

 ## Latency

-One of these factors is Latency, which in the context of games means the amount of time between cause and it's visible effect.
+One of the adverse factors is Latency, which in the context of games means the amount of time between a cause and it's visible effect.
 An example can be a click on a button and a message popping up in response to said click.

 Excessive latency that causes noticeable delay between cause and effect is typically referred to as Lag.